Portfolio

 4. Reflection: a personal statement that includes self-assessment of strengths and weaknesses in Spanish, insights into cultural products, practices, and perspectives of Hispanic cultures, and reflections upon various learning experiences; the statement must be grammatically correct, well-organized, and demonstrate the capacity to synthesize experience as a Spanish major.

-Finished portfolios are due by the eighth week of your final semester at Bates.
-In order to fully assess your communication skills and evaluate your portfolio overall, the department faculty will invite you to make an oral presentation highlighting the content of your project sometime during the last two weeks of your last semester.
+Finished portfolios are due by the eighth week of the semester in which you are enrolled in the thesis/portfolio.
+In order to fully assess your communication skills and evaluate your portfolio overall, the department faculty will invite you to make an oral presentation highlighting the content of your project sometime during the last two weeks of the semester in which you are enrolled in thesis/portfolio.

 The portfolio will be read and evaluated by the entire faculty in terms of the following criteria: